Sand Tray Therapy

 Play is a child’s ‘talk therapy’ in a very non- directed approach.
 Children are afforded the respect and trusting environment to gain capacities and practice working within limits through play.

 In the playroom, a child is given the responsibility for their own feelings and what they can do with them.
-The child is then able to take what they’ve learned and apply it in their own lives appropriately.
+The child is then able to take what they’ve learned and applied it in their own lives appropriately.

-Play therapy is designed to help children express their feelings in appropriate ways to meet their needs better, develop their problem solving skills, increase self confidence, and ultimately understand their own feelings.
+Play therapy is designed to help children express their feelings in appropriate ways to meet their needs better, develop their problem-solving skills, increase self-confidence, and ultimately understand their own feelings.